 People usually deliver the exact same presentation via different platforms… but that’s a really bad idea!
-Every delivery method demands a different type of presentation, so if your presentation isn’t optimised for the platform you’re using it weakens its impact.
+Every delivery method requires that your presentation be set-up differently in order to work at its optimum, so if your presentation isn’t optimised for the platform you’re using it weakens its impact.

 Below are just some of the delivery methods you might need your presentation optimised for: